sandstorm-io/sandstorm/docs/developing/email-from-apps.md

 own domain, it's easy to set up an address that redirects to a Sandstorm app.

+These Sandstorm email addresses support sub-addressing using the + character.
+For example, if an app can receive email at "JBuaKxjkwiJq7oksS@alpha.sandstorm.io", then it can also receive email at "JBuaKxjkwiJq7oksS+foobar@alpha.sandstorm.io'.
+This allows app authors to generate email addresses that are specific to a particular purpose.

 When you send e-mail from a Sandstorm app, we allow you to set the "From" header either to your app's random address or to your verified Sandstorm login address.
-Optionally, "From" e-mail address can include a suffix as well.
 In the future, we'd like to add the ability to attach additional verified addresses to your account.
 Either way, the message's envelope return address is always the app's address.
 As a result, the mail recipient may see that the message was sent "via"